-The purpose and character of the proposed Event is as follows: The proposed Event is to be conducted at (address): The dates and hours during which the proposed Event is to be conducted are as follows: Applicant estimates that the maximum number of persons expected at the Event for each day it is conducted is: The applicant hereby agrees to observe and obey the minimum requirements contained in this policy and the laws of the City of Alpena, County of Alpena, and the State of Michigan.
-The applicant furthermore agrees to cooperate in all manners with law enforcement officials as the need may arise.
-HOLD HARMLESS CLAUSE: The Person shall defend, pay on behalf of, and hold harmless the City of Alpena, its employees, agents, public officials, and volunteers from and against any and all losses, damages, expenses, claims, suits, and demand of whatever nature resulting from damages or injuries, including death, to any persons or property, and including any claim for losses incurred by reason of project delay, impact (soft) costs, or other intangible losses that might result from Person late or defective performance, caused by or arising out of any action, omission, or operation performed in connection with work attributable to this contract; provided, however, the Person shall not be required to indemnify the City of Alpena, its employees, agents, public officials, and volunteers for the negligence of the City of Alpena, its employees, public officials, and volunteers.
+The purpose and character of the proposed Event is as follows: The proposed Event is to be conducted at (address): The dates and hours during which the proposed Event is to be conducted are as follows: Applicant estimates that the maximum number of persons expected at the Event for each day conducted is: The applicant hereby agrees to observe and obey the minimum requirements contained in this po and the laws of the City of Alpena, County of Alpena, and the State of Michigan.
+The applic furthermore agrees to cooperate in all manners with law enforcement officials as the need may are HOLD HARMLESS CLAUSE: The Person shall defend, pay on behalf of, and hold harmless the City Alpena, its employees, agents, public officials, and volunteers from and against any and all loss damages, expenses, claims, suits, and demand of whatever nature resulting from damages or injurincluding death, to any persons or property, and including any claim for losses incurred by reason project delay, impact (soft) costs, or other intangible losses that might result from Person later any damages or injuries, including death, to any person or property caused solely and exclusively by the negligence of the City of Alpena, its employees, public officials, and volunteers.